scriban/scriban/doc/runtime.md

 As you can see, the `IScriptCustomFunction` gives you access to:

 - The current `TemplateContext` evaluating the current `Template`
-- The AST node context from the `Template` that is calling this custom functions
-- The parameters - not yet evaluated, so you can precisely get information about the location of the parameters in the original source code...etc.
+- The AST node context from the `Template` that is calling this custom functions, so you can precisely get information about the location of the parameters in the original source code...etc.
+- The parameters already evaluated
+- The block statement (not yet used for custom functions - but used by the `wrap` statement)

 The `include` expression is typically implemented via a `IScriptCustomFunction`.
 You can have a look at the details [here](https://github.com/lunet-io/scriban/blob/master/src/Scriban/Functions/IncludeFunction.cs)